 The material matters more than the style.
-A tightly woven or multi-layer fabric works best.
-Military-issue neck gaiters perform as well as commercial cotton face coverings and multiple layers of t-shirt material.
+A tightly woven, multi-layer fabric works best.
+Military-issue neck gaiters perform as well as commercial cotton face coverings.

 Centers for Disease Control and Prevention's (CDC) Key Recommendations

-2. The cloth face coverings recommended by CDC are not surgical masks or N-95 respirators.
+- The cloth face coverings or masks recommended by CDC are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.